top of page

 Screenshot 2024-07-31 at 3.23.06 PM.png

 Twin Lakes is a 22-acre recreational facility for swimming, fishing, and hiking that operates on a reservation-only basis.
-Annual reservations start on April 1.
-Check our Availability Calendar to see open dates and to book your next event.
+Great for cookouts, birthday parties, family gatherings, and special events.

 Twin Lakes was established in the 1950s by H. P. Pace and his son Junior for community fishing.
 In 1958, the Wilkes family bought the 22-acre property.
 They continued to use the lower lake for fishing but dedicated the upper lake to recreational use.
 Junior Pace managed the property until the late 90s, after which the Wilkes family took over maintenance and reservation duties.